cascoamarillo/Cataglyphis/README.md

 # Cataglyphis hispanica

-## Scripts to look at TEdenovo with REPET package v2.5 (Quesneville et al., 2005; Flutre et al., 2011) and filter out potential contamination
+## Scripts to look at TEdenovo with REPET package v2.5, filter out potential contamination, Repeat Masking and diversity plot

 ## Code for https://doi.org/10.1101/2022.01.07.475286

-## Transposons
+## Transposons with TEdenovo

 #TEdenovo using REPET v2 #==============================================================================